-Attempt was made to suppress BT given on argument that the Defendant only spoke Korean and the State failed to prove he had knowledge of consequences of his refusal.
-Warnings were read to Defendant in English and then translated with assistance of Language Line translator and after asking Defendant if he would give a sample he consented.
+Attempt was made to suppress BT given on argument that the defendant only spoke Korean and the State failed to prove he had knowledge of consequences of his refusal.
+Warnings were read to the defendant in English and then translated with assistance of Language Line translator and after asking the defendant if he would give a sample he consented.
 The Court of Appeals found that his consent was voluntary.
-The Court further rejected Defendant's argument that the translator's qualifications were not shown and that the failure to file business record affidavit rendered the translation inadmissible hearsay.
-Court found the reliability could have been determined by the fact the Defendant gave appropriate answers to questions and that the translator was acting as Defendant's agent and that his statements were therefore not hearsay.
+The Court further rejected the defendant's argument that the translator's qualifications were not shown and that the failure to file business record affidavit rendered the translation inadmissible hearsay.
+Court found the reliability could have been determined by the fact the defendant gave appropriate answers to questions and that the translator was acting as the defendant's agent and that his statements were therefore not hearsay.